lingo-reviews/tenets/go/dev/README.md

 }
 ```

 You could build and add this tenet to lingo, but it would do nothing.
-We should define what this tenet's all about:
+First, define what this tenet's all about:

 ```go
 t  := &tenet.Base{}